 Sometimes one medicine that a person takes interferes with other medicines, or with recreational drugs (including alcohol).
 A useful website that lists all these interactions is based at University of Liverpool (UK).
 Of course, it is really important to talk about these issues with your treatment doctor or nurses.

 No treatment restrictions

-There will be no restrictions applied for people who inject drugs.
+There are no restrictions applied for people who inject drugs.
 If people are denied access or experience limited access to treatment and believe it is because of their status as a person who injects drugs, they can call either the Hepatitis Infoline on 1800 803 990 or the NSW Users and AIDS Association on 02 8354 7300 for information.

 The new medicines are available through Medicare (PBS) to all adults who hold a Medicare Card.

 Doctors and specialists working at hospital liver clinics can provide the new treatments.